daidokoro/qaz/README.md

 __Deploy-Time Template Functions__

 Deploy-Time functions are run just before the template is pushed to AWS.
-These are handy for fetching values from dependency stacks or making API calls to pull values from resources built by preceeding stacks.
+These are handy for fetching values from dependency stacks or making API calls to pull values from resources built by preceding stacks.

 __stack_output__